Tigers vs. Nationals Player Props Betting Odds

 MLB Props Today: Washington Nationals

-- Patrick Corbin (2-5) will take to the mound for the Nationals and make his 10th start of the season.
+- The Nationals will send Josiah Gray (3-5) to the mound for his 10th start this season.

-- Corbin has eight starts in a row of five innings or more.
+- Gray has nine starts in a row of five innings or more.

 |Opponent